Curvature-slope correlation of nuclear symmetry energy and its imprints on the crust-core transition, radius and tidal deformability of canonical neutron stars: Abstract

 \section{Abstract}

-\begin{description} \item[Background:] Nuclear symmetry energy $E_{sym}(\rho)$ encoding information about the energy necessary to make nuclear systems more neutron-rich is poorly known especially at supra-saturation densities but has broad impacts on properties of neutron stars.
+\begin{description} \item[Background:] The nuclear symmetry energy $E_{sym}(\rho)$ encodes information about the energy necessary to make nuclear systems more neutron-rich.
+It is currently poorly known especially at supra-saturation densities but has broad impacts on properties of neutron stars, nuclear structures and reactions.
 While its slope parameter L at the saturation density $\rho_0$ of nuclear matter has been relatively well constrained by recent astrophysical observations and terrestrial nuclear experiments, its curvature $K_{\rm{sym}}$ characterizing the $E_{sym}(\rho)$ around $2\rho_0$ remains largely unconstrained.
 Over 520 calculations for $E_{sym}(\rho)$ using various nuclear theories and interactions in the literature have predicted several significantly different $K_{\rm{sym}}-L$ correlations.

-\item[Purpose:] If a unique $K_{\rm{sym}}-L$ correlation of $E_{sym}(\rho)$ can be firmly established, it will enable us to progressively better constrain the high-density behavior of $E_{sym}(\rho)$ using the available constraints on its slope parameter L. We investigate if and by how much the different $K_{\rm{sym}}-L$ correlations may affect neutron star observables.
-We also examine if LIGO/VIRGO's observation of tidal deformability using gravitational waves from GW170817 and NICER's recent extract of neutron star radius using high-precision X-rays can distinguish the different $K_{\rm{sym}}-L$ correlations predicted.
+\item[Purpose:] If a unique $K_{\rm{sym}}-L$ correlation of $E_{sym}(\rho)$ can be firmly established, it will enable us to progressively constrain the high-density behavior of $E_{sym}(\rho)$ using the available and better constrained slope parameter L. We investigate if and by how much the different $K_{\rm{sym}}-L$ correlations may affect neutron star observables.
+We also examine if LIGO/VIRGO's observation of tidal deformability using gravitational waves from GW170817 and NICER's recent extraction of neutron star radius using high-precision X-rays can distinguish the different $K_{\rm{sym}}-L$ correlations predicted.

 \item[Method:] A meta-model of nuclear Equation of States (EOSs) with three representative $K_{\rm{sym}}-L$ correlation functions is used to generate multiple EOSs for neutron stars.
 We then examine effects of the $K_{\rm{sym}}-L$ correlation on the crust-core transition density and pressure as well as the radius and tidal deformation of canonical neutron stars.